 “I know that in my head.
 But you know that I have problems connecting my head and my heart sometimes.”

 “I understand.”
 I wrapped my arms around my mom and just held her.
 It wasn’t something I would have typically enjoyed doing, but these were the moments that helped to align my heart and head as well.
 While I liked to pride myself on my ability to be rational above emotional, sometimes I was irrational and emotional without even realizing it.
-Experiencing my mother’s tears for the daughter she loved reminded me that my disdain for my mother’s personality and methods get in the way of my realization and understanding of how deep her love truly was for me.
+Experiencing my mother’s tears for the daughter she loved reminded me that my disdain for my mother’s personality and methods got in the way of my realization and understanding of how deep her love truly was for me.
 I needed this moment with her just as much as she needed it with me.
 “I love you, mom.”

+We sat in the bathroom for a few minutes, sitting in silence.
+Then, in an instant, my mother shook off her sadness, stood straight up, and declared, “Now, we had better get you to your appointment!”

 By the time we got to the shuttle, we were fifteen minutes behind schedule.
 There wasn’t really anything we could do to make up time, as the shuttles were automated and traveled at the same speeds all the time.
 Fortunately, those who served my dad didn’t worry about any inconveniences he may cause.
 He was too important.
-For anyone else, being late to such an appointment as space travel would have created massive inconvenience.
+For anyone else, being late to such an appointment as space travel could have created a massive inconvenience.
 But for us, there was no doubt that everything would run smoothly regardless of being late.

 When we arrived at the space dock, we were greeted by a team of workers.
 Several of the workers came around with hors d’oeuvres, while a few others were fluffing pillows and setting a table, and yet another was there to show us around.
 The guide introduced himself to us as “Michael,” and he seemed very nice.
 He took us over to the couches that sat on the other side of the table, and we sat down.

 “I’m glad you all could make it,” Michael said.
-“I know you have to be absolutely excited about this Jennifer.”
+“I know you have to be absolutely excited about this Jada.”

 “Very,” I said, as I politely smiled and nodded my head.

 “I heard you just finalized your decision the other day.
 Well, I shouldn’t say finalized.
 I do want you to know that there is no pressure today at all.
-We can easily change your destination, or hold off on your trip altogether if you’re feeling nervous about it.”
+We can easily change your destination or hold off on your trip altogether if you’re feeling nervous about it.”

 “Oh, no. Not at all.”
 I said.
 “I know exactly where I want to go, and I am very sure that I do want to go.”

 “Great.
 Then Ardua it is,” smiled Michael.
-“I’m sure you have all done your research, and our focus on this end is more about the traveling than it is about the destination.
+“I’m sure you have all done your research, and our focus at this moment is more about the traveling than it is about the destination.
 You’ll be fully briefed on Ardua once you arrive on site.
 However, if you do have any particular questions before you leave, we can answer those here.”

 My parents and I all looked at each other, then back at Michael, and shook our heads.
 “I do not believe we have any questions,” my father stated.